serverless/blog/posts/2018-xx-xx-serverless-components-rest-api-tutorial.md

 Let's imagine that we want to deploy multiple AWS Lambda functions to AWS.
 Taking a deeper look into AWS Lambdas internals we see that every Lambda function needs an IAM role.
 Furthermore we need to configure parameters such as "Memory size" or "Timeout".
 In addition to that we need to provide the zipped source code and ship it alongside our AWS Lambda function.

 We could accomplish the task of deploying multiple AWS Lambda functions to AWS by manually creating an IAM role, configuring the parameters such as "Memory size" and "Timeout" and zipping and uploading the code.
-However doing this the manual is cumbersome and error-prone.
+However doing this manually is cumbersome and error-prone.
 Furthermore there's no way to re-use a common logic to create other AWS Lambda functions in the future.

 Enter components!
 The components concept provides an easy way to abstract common functionality away making it easier to re-use functionalities in multiple places.

 In our case we would componetize the AWS IAM role into a separate component, which takes a `name` and the `service` as inputs, creates an IAM Role and returns the `arn` as an output.
 Similarily we could componetize the AWS Lambda function into an own component, which takes the `name`, `memorySize`, `timeout`, `code` and `iamRole` as inputs, creates the AWS Lambda function and returns the `arn` as an output.

-Now we could simple re-use our two components to create dozens of AWS Lambda functions and their corresponding roles, without the need to manually create something like this ever again.
+Now we could simple re-use our two components to create dozens of AWS Lambda functions and their corresponding roles, without the need to manually create Lambda functions or IAM roles ever again.

 Write once, use everywhere.